hpaluch/PIC32MX470-Curiosity/README.md

 - XC32 v4.30 (latest version as of Sep 2023)
 - MCC Harmony generator

+Common project properties:
+- on TRAP, RGB LED should permanently lit RED, and all 3 LED1, LED2 and LED3 should be lit.

 # Project List

 ## Project1 - 20 MHz Oscillator test